-The Company continued to maintain plant reliability and meeting OETC load demand with a continued focus on excellence in Health, Safety, Environment and Quality Management.
-We acknowledge the good performance of our Operation and Maintenance Contractor's (Wartsila) team.

-The Company duly met all the stringent environment permit conditions promulgated by Department of Environmental Conservation.
-All HSE activities planned successfully completed and all key performance indicators achieved.
+The Company continued to maintain plant reliability and meet OETC load demand with a continued focus on excellence in Health, Safety, Environment, and Quality Management.
+The Company duly met all the stringent environmental permit conditions promulgated by the Department of Environmental Conservation.
+All HSE activities planned were completed and all key performance indicators were achieved.

-Gas availability from Musandam Gas Plant ("MGP") is declining due to lower gas reservoirs in Musandam as a result, the dependency on diesel operation is higher resulting in more expensive operating costs.
-The Company is protected under the NGSA to get reimbursed for any incremental fuel costs due to diesel consumption in the event of shortage or unavailability of gas.
-In November 2022, MEM through OQ arranged Dolphin Gas to compensate the gas shortage from MGP.
-Due to this additional gas availability, dependency on diesel is likely to decline and the plant in future months is expected to operate on Gas fuel.
+Gas available from the Musandam Gas Plant ("MGP") is not fully sufficient to cater to Musandam IPP requirements.
+Ministry of Energy & Minerals (MEM) through OQ arranged to supply Dolphin Gas to compensate for the gas shortage from MGP.
+Due to this additional gas availability, dependency on diesel is significantly reduced and the plant in future months is expected to continue to operate mostly on Gas fuel.